 Describing social enterprises as an “important part of Taiwan’s soft power,” Audrey Tang, Taiwan’s Digital Minister, hailed their ability to meld the pursuit of social interests and business profits – forces usually thought of as being in conﬂict – to facilitate the search for common shared values and solutions.
-She made her remarks as the keynote speaker at the 2018 edition of AmCham Taipei’s annual CSR Forum, sponsored by JTI Taiwan and held at the Grand Hyatt Taipei.
+She made her remarks as the keynote speaker at the 2018 edition of AmCham Taipei’s annual CSR Forum, held at the Grand Hyatt Taipei.

 Social enterprises are defined as organizations that apply business solutions to social problems.